 Since our initial public offering in 2005, our common stock has frequently traded at a discount in relation to our NAV per share.
 The following table lists the high and low intraday sales prices for our common stock, and such sales prices as a percentage of NAV per share, during our three most recently completed fiscal years.
-On June 9, 2020, the last reported closing sale price of our common stock was \$11.29 per share.
+On June [], 2021, the last reported closing sale price of our common stock was \$[] per share.

-Premium Premium

-Sales Price (Discount) of High Sales (Discount) of Low Sales
+Sales Price

-NAV(1) \$ 9.88 10.10 10.37 10.85 11.57 12.30 12.53 12.40 12.29 12.39 High Low Price to NAV(2) Price to NAV(2)
+NAV(1) High Low Premium (Discount) of High Sales Price to NAV (2) Premium (Discount) of Low Sales Price to NAV (2)

-Fiscal Year ended March 31, 2018

-First Quarter \$ 9.88 \$ 9.84 \$ 8.90 (0)% (10)%

-Second Quarter 10.10 9.84 9.04 (3) (10)

-Third Quarter 10.37 11.50 9.48 11 (9)

-Fourth Quarter 10.85 11.42 9.00 5 (17)

 Fiscal Year ended March 31, 2019

-First Quarter 11.57 12.26 9.81 6 (18)
+First Quarter 11.57 12.26 9.81 6 (18)%

 Second Quarter 12.30 12.15 10.95 (1) (12)

 Third Quarter 12.53 11.50 8.70 (8) (31)

 Fourth Quarter 12.40 12.07 9.23 (3) (26)

 Fiscal Year ended March 31, 2020

 First Quarter 12.29 12.70 10.97 3 (11)

 Second Quarter 12.39 12.54 11.07 1 (11)

 Third Quarter 12.51 15.34 11.85 23 (5)

 Fourth Quarter 11.17 13.99 6.43 25 (42)

+Fiscal Year ended March 31, 2021

+First Quarter

+Second Quarter

+Third Quarter

+Fourth Quarter

-- (1) NAV per share is determined as of the last day in the relevant quarter and, therefore, may not reflect the NAV per share on the date of the high and low intraday sales prices.
-The NAVs per share shown are based on outstanding shares at the end of each period. - (2) The premiums and discounts set forth in these columns represent the high or low, as applicable, intraday sale prices per share for the relevant quarter minus the NAV per share as of the end of such quarter, and therefore may not reflect the premium or discount to NAV per share on the date of the high and low intraday sales prices.
+(1) NAV per share is determined as of the last day in the relevant quarter and, therefore, may not reflect the NAV per share on the date of the high and low intraday sales prices.
+The NAVs per share shown are based on outstanding shares at the end of each period.

+(2) The premiums and discounts set forth in these columns represent the high or low, as applicable, intraday sale prices per share for the relevant quarter minus the NAV per share as of the end of such quarter, and therefore may not reflect the premium or discount to NAV per share on the date of the high and low intraday sales prices.

-Current volatility in the credit market and the uncertainty surrounding the U.S. and global economies, including in light of theCOVID-19 pandemic, has led to significant stock market fluctuations, particularly with respect to the stock of financial services companies like us.
-In the current period of increased price volatility, our common stock is trading at a price below its NAV per share, which is not uncommon for BDCs like us.
+There can be volatility in the credit market and the uncertainty surrounding the U.S. and global economies that, from time to time, leads to significant stock market fluctuations, particularly with respect to the stock of financial services companies like us and particularly during the onset of the COVID-10 pandemic.
+In the past, our common stock has frequently traded at a price below its NAV per share, which is not uncommon for BDCs like us.
 However, we believe the current market dislocation has created, and will continue to create, favorable opportunities to invest in small businesses, including opportunities that we believe may increase our NAV over the longer-term, even if financed with the issuance of common stock below NAV per share.
 We expect that attractive investment opportunities will require us to make an investment commitment quickly.
 Because we generally attempt to remain fully invested and do not intend to maintain cash for the purpose of making these investments, we may be unable to capitalize on investment opportunities presented to us unless we are able to quickly raise capital.
 We believe that stockholder approval of the proposal to issue and sell shares of common stock below NAV per share subject to the conditions detailed below will provide us with the flexibility to quickly raise capital in a greater variety of market conditions in order to invest in such opportunities.